 Participating in the Substance Use Treatment Program

-As a Partial Hospitalization Program, the Substance Use Treatment Track includes therapy and therapeutic activities, ten hours a day, seven days a week, with shortened schedules on weekends.
+As a Partial Hospitalization Program, the Substance Use Treatment Program includes therapy and therapeutic activities, ten hours a day, seven days a week, with shortened schedules on weekends.
 Local patients may return home each day after program or, along with female patients from out of town, may stay at our Connections House.
 We can also assist with finding affordable local housing options for male patients attending EDCare.

 When patients complete the program, they transition to our Intensive Outpatient Program (IOP).
 They start spending time away from EDCare while still working with their treatment team and receiving the support needed to experience successful recovery.
 Patients participate in their regular day-to-day responsibilities while they learn and incorporate new skills in the Intensive Outpatient Program.